A three-in-one imaging facility for opaque soft matter

 Imaging capabilites & attachments

-- Zeiss’s Gemini electron optics and FEG source enables high resolution imaging capabilities even at low voltages and low/high currents – useful for beam sensitive and non-conductive samples (samples typically imaged under cryo conditions)
+- Zeiss’s Gemini electron optics and Field Emission Gun (FEG) source enables high resolution imaging capabilities even at low voltages and low/high currents – useful for beam sensitive and non-conductive samples (samples typically imaged under cryo conditions)

 - Imaging at lower voltages typically leads to improved resolution and less signal from deeper in the sample (truer sample surface information).
 Lower accelerating voltage also lead to less charging of materials.